chinchalinchin/being-and-death/01_death.md

 ## The Question

 **Albert Camus** once stated there is but one philosophical question and that is suicide.
 In this, **Camus** skipped over much to arrive at his starting point.
 However, to his credit, he only meant it in the rhetorical sense, as way to examine the absurdity of living in a universe where you are fated from the very start to die at the end.
-Nevertheless, there is a definite promxity to truth in his statement.
+Nevertheless, there is a definite promxity to truth in his formulation of the so-called "_philosophical question_".

 Death is the bedrock at the bottom of Being.
 As such, we are condemned to die simply by existing.
 Whether we die in ignorance or with full awareness of our mortality matters not to Death, because Death is not something that _cares_[^1].
 From this and because of this, all things proceed.